dainsaint/garden/src/posts/internal-combustion.md

 the engine cries for more

 we never forget, yet scarce recall
-what hist’ry’s thrown on the pyre
+what history’s thrown on the pyre
-still bound to the engine, desp’rate for fuel
+still bound to the engine, desperate for fuel
 —and everything’s cold to the fire